-NORCROSS, GEORGIA / ALISO VIEJO, CALIFORNIA, USA - Microsemi Corporation, a leading provider of semiconductor solutions differentiated by power, security, reliability and performance; and American Megatrends Inc. (AMI), a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems; today announced their collaboration on the development of an NVM Express over Fabrics (NVMe-oF) reference architecture solution.
+NORCROSS, GEORGIA / ALISO VIEJO, CALIFORNIA, USA - Microsemi Corporation, a leading provider of semiconductor solutions differentiated by power, security, reliability and performance; and AMI, a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems; today announced their collaboration on the development of an NVM Express over Fabrics (NVMe-oF) reference architecture solution.
 The innovative new solution incorporates AMI's MegaRAC® FP-X Fabric Management Firmware technology with Microsemi's Switchtec™ PCIe switches on an Intel® Rack Scale Design (Intel® RSD) reference architecture.

 Intel RSD caters to the specific needs of data center operators, with the ability to efficiently scale and lower operational costs via resource pooling and leverage best-in-class storage, networking and virtualization technologies.
 With resource pooling a key benefit of the Intel RSD architecture, Microsemi provides the fabric interconnect infrastructure with its high density, low power PCIe switches.
 The combination of technologies from these three companies provides essential building blocks for original equipment manufacturer (OEM) and original design manufacturer (ODM) customers in the hyperscale data center and enterprise markets.